 'Green is the ‘go to’ color for relaxation and calm and in most forms, due to its association with the natural world is a perfect choice for those of us wanting to truly switch off.' explains Patrick.
 'Choose from the softest mid-tone greens such as French Gray to the darker shades of Green Smoke.
 They are timeless and elegant and will always be perennially popular.
 This shade can play to both a traditional look and a thoroughly modern aesthetic.'

-There is something about green bedrooms, even in there more subtle form like this grey-toned green, that is instantly very soothing.
-With a grey-toned green, bring in more layers of green with your decor and accessories to really bring out those green undertones.
+There is something about green bedrooms, even in their more subtle form like this really pale almost neutral-toned green, that is instantly very soothing.
+With more subtle greens, bring in more layers of green with your decor and accessories to really bring out those undertones.

 In its palest form, blue can act almost as a neutral, perfect if you want to inject just a subtle amount of color but still have a very versatile backdrop.
-There's also something very calming about a pale blue, making it the perfect bedroom paint idea, and despite it be quite a traditional, classic shade, when paired with bolder shades, like the red, pinks and greens in this bedroom, it can feel very fresh and contemporary.
+There's also something very calming about a pale blue, making it the perfect bedroom paint idea, and despite it be quite a traditional, classic shade, when paired with bolder shades, like the accents of orange and green in this bedroom, it can feel very fresh and contemporary.

 The right yellow can have a very classic feel in a bedroom, but as Patrick advises, 'yellow is an energy color so choose wisely.
 Look for more muted yellows such as rich ochres or caramel shades.
 India Yellow nudges towards the ochre end and will radiate warmth when drenched in sunlight.'
 It's these deeper more muted yellows that tend to work best in a bedroom as they feel softer, you still get the vibrancy but it's not too overwhelming.